gmt3141/envoder/README.md

 to use a video service such as YouTube.
 YouTube ​recommends using faststart, so they can begin re-encoding before uploads complete.

+Default behaviour is to not add use these option.

+---

 `--upscale`

 Use this to upscale videos to higher resolutions.

+Default behaviour is not to upscale to higher resolutions.

+---

 `--copy-original`

 Use this to copy original videos to target directories.

+Default behaviour is not copying original videos.

+---

 `--ffmpeg-dir DIR`